Historical Note:

 It is just possible that my extrapolation in the ‘Minding the Gap’ essay could be on the right track and that Tom had somehow managed to get himself removed from the Trace over the summer of ’42.
 We never heard of any kind of official “Trace” prior to DHs (for all that something set of an alert from Dobby’s wandless hover spell back in CoS).
 The whole business of the Trace was a piece of inexcusably lazy explanation in itself, and one that raises far more questions than it answers.

 Harry’s warning notices in CoS and OotP both identified the spell and place of occurrence, and were delivered to Harry as the nearest known wizard to those locations.
 They did not identify the wizard or the wand which had actually cast the spell.
 (Or if, indeed, the spell had even been cast using a wand.
 Wouldn’t you think that a wandless spell might more probably have registered as a burst of accidental magic?
 Hover spells are fairly common forms of accidental magic.
 A sudden flurry of warnings over something that could be a burst of accidental magic sounds totally inappropriate).
-If Riddle had used his wand to split his soul, committed a murder, and created his first Horcrux somewhere well away from any of his known haunts, the blame could easily have fallen upon somebody else in the area.
+If Riddle had used his wand to split his soul, commit a murder, and created his first Horcrux somewhere well away from any of his known haunts, would the blame have fallen upon somebody else in the area?
 Riddle has established a pattern of doing that sort of thing when he is working independently.
 But I still doubt he could have done it, using his own wand, while he was personally being monitored for underage sorcery.
-He used Morfin’s.
+He used Morfin’s to kill the Riddles.

 It certainly wasn’t Myrtle’s death that created the Diary Horcrux anyway (despite what Rowling has to say about it).
 The Revenant effectively tells us that Riddle did not do anything until after Hagrid was expelled.
 Which was some time after Myrtle was killed.
 And every one of the visions that the Diary Revenant shows us took place after her death.
 I seriously doubt that even Tom himself could have continued to enter data into that diary after it had already been converted into a Horcrux.
 Ergo; it was still a diary at least until the end of his 5th school year.